 I waded in, like an insecure teenager faking confidence, by enrolling in The Centre for Stories Life Writing course in Perth, run by Rosemary Stevens – a huge commitment for me, living three hours south with multiple health issues to manage and a family to look after.

 I didn’t expect the first session to spring board me straight into the deep end.
 I hadn’t brought my floaty!

 The class exercise prompted me to write about one of my earliest childhood experiences of rejection.
-This, with multiple other triggers heaped on top, pushed me into a Borderline Personality spiral.
+This, with multiple other triggers heaped on top, pushed me into a downward spiral.
 I’m ashamed to say that, in a very bad headspace, I ended up at Bunbury A&E.

 At that point, I felt like I’d made the wrong choice to step out in faith and start my memoir.
 A mocking voice yelled inside my head: ‘See, you can’t do this.
 You’re too weak.’

 A week later, I managed to haul myself out of the deep end, dry myself off, put on some fresh clothes and get to the next Life Writing class.
 And I’m glad I stuck with it because I’m learning so much from a wonderful teacher and supportive peers.

 When you set out to do a thing you know in your bones you’re meant to do, you sometimes get stalked by evil and laid out flat.
 You have to gather your wits, pull yourself up and fight demons in order to move forward.
 This is often what happens for me.
 I stand up, convinced a thing is what I’m meant to be doing then wham!
 I’m floored by claws ripping down my back.

 I’m still dealing with chronic illness and I’m still working on my mental health.
 I’m still working through events from my past that scarred me.
 The difference now is that I’m choosing not to let these difficulties stop me from writing my story.